-Please contact Public Safety at 707-476-4112 or security@redwoods.edu if you have any questions.
-For more information visit Redwoods Public Safety.
+Please contact Public Safety at 707-476-4112 or campus-safety@redwoods.edu if you have any questions.
+For more information visit Campus Safety.
+Please review the EurekaEmergencyMap\S24.pdf for campus evacuation sites, including the closet site to this classroom (posted by the exit of each room).